SiemensIndustrialEdgeITA/edge-postgresql/README.md

 The output message of the function contains the timestamp (*epoch*) in ms obtained from the `ts` property of each variable read.
 It will also contain the values ​​of the tags of interest, identified through the `val` property of the read messages, rounded up to 2 decimal digits.

 The string `Demo_Line` of the output messages, is instead a fixed parameter that identifies the name of the machine to which the read tags are associated to.
-This string will correspond to the `machineName` column of database `production` table, and will be filled in with `Demo_Line` for all records entered into the tabel of PostgreSQL database.
+This string will correspond to the `machineName` column of database `production` table, and will be filled in with `Demo_Line` for all records entered into the table of PostgreSQL database.

 The *join* node (3) following the *function* node (2), creates an array that identifies the batch of data to be subsequently inserted into `production` table of PostgreSQL database.
 The characteristics of this node are explained more in details in paragraph [Batch data series buffer](#batch-data-series-buffer).